iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.2/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.michigan.MiCovidExposure 1 reviews"/>
 </p>

+> There needs to be a button to check manually.
+My app hasn't automatically check since December 26th.
+What is the point of a notification app that doesn't even check to notify you.<br> :date: __2021-01-23 11:05:07__

+> Keeps stopping<br> :date: __2021-01-19 02:22:17__

+> I have had this app installed since day 1.
+I am an ER nurse who has cared for so many covid patients I couldn't even count.
+The whole time with my phone in my pocket.
+Not one exposure alert.
+I guess I wasn't really reviewing the app but the deployment or idea.
+If the state did this right they would incorporate this into discharge instructions for the covid positive patients.<br> :date: __2021-01-16 00:12:32__

 > After a positive test, my partner contacted local health department and notified them, they didn't know anything MI COVID or a PIN.
 3 days later a contact tracer called my partner to report a positive test, this tracer also claimed no knowledge of a PIN or the MI COVID app.
 It took another 68 hours for contact tracers to call me and let me know that I had been exposed (someone I share a bed with), I had been quarantining for 6 days at this point, app is good - MDHHS utilization terrible.<br> :date: __2021-01-15 17:35:16__